pascalyiou/Weather_Regimes/README.md

 ### compu_WR.sh

-A sample bash script to illustrate how to call the scripts regimes_IPSL.R and classif_IPSL.R
+A sample bash script to illustrate how to call the scripts `regimes_IPSL.R` and `classif_IPSL.R`

 This script can be adapted to your need by changing the arguments of the scripts regimes_IPSL.R and classif_IPSL.R

+## Non-exported function

+Some functions are present in the R directory of the package but not exported (i.e. hidden from users")

+They are organized in the following way:

-Those two scripts require an initialization with: read_ncfiles.R: read netcdf files, extract what is needed, etc. preproc_WR.R: computation of seasonal cycle and other functions compu_WR.R: computation of weather regimes with classification imagecont_WR.R: plotting (optional)
+`read_ncfiles.R`: read netcdf files, extract what is needed, etc.

+`preproc_WR.R`: computation of seasonal cycle and other functions

+`compu_WR.R`: computation of weather regimes with classification

+`imagecont_WR.R`: plotting (optional)

 ## Disclaimer